ChieF-TroN/ct_dragstrip/README.txt

 Modifications:
 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.2 to 4.3
+- Added a lot more configurable variables to the config for setting up custom drag lights.
+- Added commands to modify the drag lights individual light placement while in-game.
+- Added range modifiers per stage to improve custom light customization.
+- Added command to modify range modifier per stage while in-game.
+- Added commands to test the light system.

 Update from 4.1 to 4.2
 - Added support for custom drag lights.
 (USE AT OWN RISK) ***I DO NOT GIVE SUPPORT FOR CUSTOM LIGHTS***